Technologicat/unpythonic/doc/features.md

 assert foo() == 15
 ```

-For details on tagging, especially how untagged and tagged escapes and points interact, and how to make one-to-one connections, see the docstring for ``@setescape``.
+For details on tagging, especially how untagged and tagged throw and catch points interact, and how to make one-to-one connections, see the docstring for ``@catch``.

+**Etymology**

+This feature is known as `catch`/`throw` in several Lisps, e.g. in Emacs Lisp and in Common Lisp (as well as some of its ancestors).
+This terminology is independent of the use of `throw`/`catch` in C++/Java for the exception handling mechanism.
+Common Lisp also provides a lexically scoped variant (`BLOCK`/`RETURN-FROM`) that is more idiomatic [according to Seibel](http://www.gigamonkeys.com/book/the-special-operators.html).

 #### ``call_ec``: first-class escape continuations

 We provide ``call/ec`` (a.k.a. ``call-with-escape-continuation``), in Python spelled as ``call_ec``.
 It's a decorator that, like ``@call``, immediately runs the function and replaces the def'd name with the return value.
-The twist is that it internally sets up an escape point, and hands a **first-class escape continuation** to the callee.
+The twist is that it internally sets up an catch point, and hands a **first-class escape continuation** to the callee.

 The function to be decorated **must** take one positional argument, the ec instance.

-The ec instance itself is another function, which takes one positional argument: the value to send to the escape point.
-The ec instance and the escape point are connected one-to-one.
-No other ``@setescape`` point will catch the ec instance, and the escape point catches only this particular ec instance and nothing else.
+The ec instance itself is another function, which takes one positional argument: the value to send to the catch point.
+The ec instance and the catch point are connected one-to-one.
+No other ``@catch`` point will catch the ec instance, and the catch point catches only this particular ec instance and nothing else.

 Any particular ec instance is only valid inside the dynamic extent of the ``call_ec`` invocation that created it.
 Attempting to call the ec later raises ``RuntimeError``.

-This builds on ``@setescape`` and ``escape``, so the caution about catch-all ``except:`` statements applies here, too.
+This builds on ``@catch`` and ``throw``, so the caution about catch-all ``except:`` statements applies here, too.

 ```python
 from unpythonic import call_ec